gintonicai/documentation/mvp/distillery-subchain-guide/faq.md

 #### Q: When do I receive my $GIN rewards?

 > Rewards are calculated and distributed continuously as your node completes tasks.
-You can check your current balance on the Gintonic Rewards Dashboard at any time.
+You can check your current balance on the gintonic Rewards Dashboard at any time.

 #### Q: Can I exchange $GIN for other cryptocurrencies or fiat money?